Vidushi19/me/README.md

 ![ReactJS Resume Website Template](Resume_Screenshot.png?raw=true "ReactJS Resume Website Template")

 ## Description
 This is a ReactJS based personal resume website template.
-I have built this by following a Udemy course (credits below) and by beginning with the Ceevee template by Styleshout (credits also below), and breaking up their template into isolated React components.
-Data is fed directly from a JSON File.
+I have built this by providing Data directly from a JSON File.
 This means that in its final form, it can be customized and used by anybody simply by filling in their own personal info into the JSON file and the changes will be dynamically fed into the site.
 If you would like to use this template for your own personal resume website, read on to learn how to build your own copy.

 1. To build this website, you will need to have Node >=6 downloaded and installed on your machine.
 If you don't already have it, you can get it <a href="https://nodejs.org/en/download/">HERE</a>
 2. Next, you will build the initial application using a handy tool called Create-React-App.
 This allows you to get up and running with a React app without the headache of setting up build-tool configurations.
 Go <a href="https://reactjs.org/docs/installation.html">HERE</a> to get started.